zio/zio/docs/datatypes/test/gen.md

 ### Generating Fixed Values

-1. `Gen.empty` — An empty generator, which generates no values and returns nothing.

-2. `Gen.const` — A constant generator of the specified value.
+1. `Gen.const` — A constant generator of the specified value.

   ```scala mdoc:compile-only
   Gen.const(true).runCollectN(5)
   // Output: List(true, true, true, true, true)
   ```

-3. `Gen.constSample` — A constant generator of the specified sample:
+2. `Gen.constSample` — A constant generator of the specified sample:

   ```scala mdoc:compile-only
    Gen.constSample(Sample.noShrink(false)).runCollectN(5)
   // Output: List(true, true, true, true, true)
   ```

+3. `Gen.unit` — A constant generator of the unit value.

+4. `Gen.throwable` — A generator of throwables.

+Note that there is an empty generator called `Gen.empty`, which generates no values and returns nothing.
+We can think of that as a generator of empty stream, `Gen(Stream.empty)`.

 ### Generating from Fixed Values